 How to Request Samples

-Please contact Jo Anne Nakagawa with inquiries about using the samples for research.
+Please contact Jo Anne Nakagawa and Calvin Ho with inquiries about using the samples for research.
 All biosample requests will be reviewed by the Biosample Use Committee, a group of external experts on TSC.

 The TS Alliance is eager to partner with sponsors of clinical trials or clinical research studies to collect biosamples centrally at the TSC Biosample Repository.
 Such biosamples will remain under the control of the study’s biosample use committee until the conclusion of the project, at which time the samples will become part of the openly available TSC Biosample Repository.
 This provides a win-win opportunity to ensure the long-term availability of valuable samples.
 This process is being used with the Developmental Synaptopathies Consortium and the PREVeNT clinical trial.